 Sadly, this is just the latest example in the long line of the Trump Administration’s failures to protect vulnerable immigrants during the COVID-19 pandemic.
 As an example, a California judge ordered ICE to free immigrant children last month after finding that the federal government failed to provide adequate protection against the virus.
 As COVID-19 cases continue to persist across much of the country, immediate action is needed to protect people in immigration detention centers and prisons.

-Call Our Los Angeles Immigration Attorney for Guidance and Support
+Call Our Immigration Attorney for Guidance and Support

-At Goldstein Immigration Lawyers, our California immigration lawyers have the expertise and dedication to protect your rights and help you find the best solution.
+At Goldstein Immigration Lawyers, our immigration lawyers have the expertise and dedication to protect your rights and help you find the best solution.
 We are proud to be strong advocates for your rights.
 With comprehensive experience, our law firm handles all types of immigration cases.
-We welcome you to call us or contact us directly online to request a confidential initial consultation.
+Contact us to request a confidential initial consultation.